DevOps-Cert/linuxsystemadministration/README.md

 https://www.cheatography.com/nhatlong0605/cheat-sheets/lfcs-module6-serviceconfiguration/
 ## Virtual Machines
 **Ok, so, honestly this is one limitation of the VirtualBox approach with Vagrant.
 You are either going to need to setup another machine really running Linux or something like that.**
-<details><summary>Configure a hypervisor to host virtual guests on a pure Linux box and load a simple Ubuntu 16.04 VM</summary>
+<details><summary>Configure a hypervisor to host virtual guests on a pure Linux box and load a simple Ubuntu 16.04 VM (may require extra steps like enabling VT BIOS)</summary>

 ```
 # apt-get install qemu libvirt-bin ebtables dnsmasq-base libxslt-dev libxml2-dev libvirt-dev zlib1g-dev ruby-dev -y